jrosa23/Diabetes-Predictor/README.md

 ## Usage

-The final data machine learning model can be found in the Resources folder under the name diabetes_logi_regress_model.pkl
+The final notebook can be found in the Final folder and final data machine learning model can be found in the Resources folder under the name diabetes_logi_regress_model.pkl
+Our data can also be found under data folder in the rescources folder.

 ## Tableau Workbook